eppenga/GoldStar-Binance/README.md

 - pair     - Crypto pair to be used
 - key      - Add a unique key to URL to prevent unwanted execution
 - trade    - LIVE or PAPER, defaults to PAPER
-- spread   - Minimum spread between historical BUY orders.
-Setting $spread to zero disables this function.
+- spread   - Minimum spread between historical BUY orders, setting $spread to zero disables this function.
 Defaults to the settings in config.php
 - markup   - Minimum profit.
 Defaults to setting in config.php

 **Logfiles**